seth-gordon/daemonica/index.md

 current depth of the stack: hence _tatorhu_ vs. _taterhi_.

-In normal conversation, the stack may only reach a depth of three or four levels.
-Even this places a burden on a normal human’s short-term memory.
-(Consider the technically-grammatical English noun phrase _a man that a woman that a child that a bird that I heard saw knows loves._) True adepts can speak fluently to a depth of over twenty levels.
+Daemonica casual conversation heard by a person for whom recursive linguistic structures cause the short-term memory to balk at four stack levels induce frustration even when typical for it.
+True adepts can speak fluently to a depth of over twenty levels.
 The community of Daemonica speakers is partly a secret society, in which proficiency in this language is the coin of admission, and partly an ethnic group,